glassmonkey/php-wasm-demo/Readme.md

-# wasm-php-demo
+# php-wasm-demo

-`wasm-php-demo` is a demonstration of PHP's WebAssembly Build.
+`php-wasm-demo` is a demonstration of PHP's WebAssembly Build.